-The Westchester County Association (WCA) is one of seven organizations that have been selected to participate in Project OVERCOME, designed to speed up the delivery of broadband services to underserved communities across the United States.
+The Westchester County Association (WCA) has officially launched a project more than a year in the making, starting this October.
+One of seven organizations selected to participate in Project OVERCOME back in March, the Yonkers Zone or Y-Zone, is designed to speed up the delivery of broadband services to underserved communities across the United States.

 “The COVID-19 pandemic has certainly shed more light on the effects of a long-standing digital divide in our region.
-Those without broadband and wireless communications were left in real hardship,” says Michael Romita, President & CEO of the Westchester County Association.
+Those without broadband and wireless communications were left in real hardship,” WCA President & CEO Michael Romita told us back in March.

 “Leading with our new partners to develop the Y-Zone and build a sustainable community-based solution is truly ground-breaking,” remarks Christopher Fisher, managing partner of White Plains-based law firm, Cuddy & Feder and Chair of WCA’s Digital Connectivity Committee.